 Rowing machines have become hugely popular and very affordable, especially in the last couple of years.

-We reviewed and rated the best rowing machines whatever your budget is.
+We reviewed and rated the best rowing machines for 2023.

 Including cheap rowers that you can get for under $100 (!) and up to professional indoor rowers costing up to $1,000 or even more.